The 48-Hour Support Stack: Standardizing Zendesk

 Strict Taxonomy and Tagging

-Every single ticket that is resolved by a CSS agent receives a strict macro-driven tag.
+Every single ticket resolved by a CSS agent receives a strict macro-driven tag.
 We do not rely on agents to manually type tags, which leads to data fragmentation (e.g., "refund", "refunds", "refund_request").
-By enforcing a rigid taxonomy, your product and engineering teams can pull a report at the end of the month and see exactly how many tickets were caused by a specific UI bug or shipping delay.
+By enforcing a rigid taxonomy, your product and engineering teams can pull a report at month end and see exactly how many tickets were caused by a specific UI bug or shipping delay.

 Automated Trigger Routing

-We utilize triggers to instantly route high-priority tickets.
-If an enterprise VIP client submits a ticket, it shouldn't sit in the general queue.
-Triggers recognize the domain or specific keywords and automatically escalate the priority SLA, alerting the active CSS tier-2 agent.
+We use triggers to instantly route high-priority tickets.
+If an enterprise VIP client submits a ticket, it should not sit in the general queue.
+Triggers recognize the domain or specific keywords and automatically escalate the priority SLA, alerting the active CSS tier-2 agent immediately.

 Is your helpdesk a mess?